 What is NaNoWriMo?

 During the event, writers around the world attempt to write 50, 000 words of fiction between the 1st and 30th of November.
+This may form the first rough draft of a manuscript, or process work towards a draft.

 … to help people find their voices, achieve creative goals, and build new worlds — on and off the page.NaNoWriMo.org